Industry

 Finishing up your order

-In 2022 we expect delivery apps to go through some “growing pains” but it’s still a pretty positive outlook.
+In 2022 we expect delivery apps to go through some “growing pains” but it’s still a rather positive outlook.
 The major difference between now and before the pandemic is people across a range of demographics have experienced using delivery apps.
 There is a better understanding of how these apps work among a larger group of people.
 More people being versed in delivery apps means more will be inclined to use them as an option for grocery and dining.
-So restaurant and grocery businesses will continue to offer home delivery.
-It’s not like they are just going to discontinue their delivery option because their physical locations are accessible again (that would be a bold strategy if it was the case).
-To add, delivery apps have received serious funding since 2020 (see graph below).
-This should be seen as long-term investments and a genuine belief that delivery apps will continue to play a prominent role heading into 2022 and beyond.

 To wrap this up, 2022 will see a slowdown in the rate of total industry growth.
 That means delivery apps weren't just a pandemic phase.
 It’s a young industry with plenty of potential to grow.